What Seed Is Louisville In The NCAA Tournament? Odds of Louisville Basketball’s Seed For 2025 NCAA Tournament

-The Louisville Cardinals continue to defy expectations under first year coach Pat Kelsey.
-After Sunday’s 75-60 win at Notre Dame, the Cards have an Atlantic Coast Conference-best four-game winning streak and sit in second place in the conference standings.
+The Louisville Cardinals continue to defy expectations under first-year coach Pat Kelsey.
+After Saturday's win over Pittsburgh, the Cards have an Atlantic Coast Conference-best seven-game winning streak and sit in second place in the conference standings.

-At 20-6 overall and 13-2 in the ACC, UofL has already earned one bye in next month’s conference tournament and has a magic number of three to get one of the four double byes.
-Kelsey also has the Cardinals on track to earn an NCAA Tournament bid, regardless of how they fare in the ACC tourney.
+At 23-6 overall and 16-2 in the ACC, UofL has already earned one of four double-byes in the conference tournament starting next week in Charlotte.
+Kelsey’s Cardinals are also considered a lock to earn an NCAA Tournament bid, regardless of how they fare in the ACC tourney.

 Just as we did during the college football season, tracking the Louisville Cardinals bowl chances, BetKentucky is now watching the UofL hoops team and what seed they may earn come Selection Sunday.
 You won’t find these March Madness odds at licensed Kentucky sports betting operators, like Fanatics Kentucky Sportsbook.